Hendrix-CS/csci150/labs/needles.md

 -   possession of tapes

 {% include warning.html content="You are about to read the private emails of Enron employees.
-These files include questionable and objectionable content, as the employees routinely used their work email for personal use." %}
+If you search for other strings besides the ones listed above, it is likely you will find questionable and objectionable content, as the employees routinely used their work email for personal use.
+You are not required to search beyond the strings listed above." %}

 ## Step 6: Assessing evidence